dmfrodrigues/dmfrodrigues.github.io/_posts/2020-07-19-arm-programming.md

 ## How

 There are two major ARM versions you should know about:
-- ARMv7 is the last, most recent 32-bit address space ARM implementation.
+- ARMv7 is the most recent (and last) 32-bit address space ARM implementation.
 - ARMv8 is the first (and currently only) 64-bit address space ARM architecture, which is also why it is also one of the most used ARM implementations.
 It has a 32-bit state AArch32 with backwards compatibility, as well as a 64-bit state AArch64 which is the most interesting part about ARMv8.

 ### ARMv8

 ARMv8 in an AArch64 state is the instruction set you are most likely to find out there, as well as the one that will most likely be useful to you.
 First of all, you are going to need special software to compile and run code in an ARM architecture.
 This includes:

 - **Compilers**: you will need two compilers, one for C and another for C++ (both also support assembly).
 We will use compilers targetting a 64-bit ARMv8 Cortex-A, little-endian CPU.
 The [Linaro toolchain](https://www.linaro.org/) is a free and open-source ARM toolchain, available for both Linux and Windows.
 It will make available compilers `aarch64-linux-gnu-gcc` and `aarch64-linux-gnu-g++` for C and C++ respectively, and they are used in ways similar to `gcc` and `g++`.
     - Under **Ubuntu/Debian**, you can run `sudo apt install aarch64-linux-gnu-gcc aarch64-linux-gnu-g++` to install the compilers.
     - Under **Microsoft Windows**, you can download the binaries from [here](https://www.linaro.org/downloads/) and then unzip them (you will probably want to add the `bin` folder inside the unzipped folder to your `PATH` so you can freely compile from anywhere the command line is without having to use the compiler full path).
 Choose `aarch64-elf` to target the right ARM architecture.